LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

 LIGHT BULBS WITH CRI’S BELOW 80

-When a bulb has this low of a CRI, it can make paint colours look washed-out, dull or they can even pick up entirely different undertones.
+A bulb with this low CRI can make paint colors look washed out and dull, or it can even pick up entirely different undertones, particularly green!

 LIGHT BULBS WITH CRI’S BETWEEN 80 & 90